Little Rock Nine: Legacy

 In 2004, art director Ethel Kessler selected George Hunt's Little Rock Nine/America Cares painting for a 37-cent U.S. Postage Stamp.
-It was one of 10 stamps depicting milestones of the Civil Rights Movement in a February 2005 Black History Month commemorative stamp panel, “To Form a More Perfect Union."
-Printed on top of the artwork on the stamp were the words, "1957 The Little Rock Nine."
+It was one of 10 stamps depicting milestones of the Civil Rights Movement in a February 2005 Black History Month commemorative stamp panel, "To Form a More Perfect Union".
+Printed on top of the artwork on the stamp were the words, "1957 The Little Rock Nine".

-In 2007, the United States Mint made available a commemorative silver dollar to "recognize and pay tribute to the strength, the determination and the courage displayed by African-American high school students in the fall of 1957."
+In 2007, the United States Mint made available the Little Rock Central High School Desegregation silver dollar, a commemorative coin to "recognize and pay tribute to the strength, the determination and the courage displayed by African-American high school students in the fall of 1957."
 The obverse depicts students accompanied by a soldier, with nine stars symbolizing the Little Rock Nine.
 The reverse depicts an image of Little Rock Central High School, c.
 1957.
-Proceeds from the coin sales are to be used to improve the National Historic Site.
+Proceeds from the coin sales were used to improve the National Historic Site.

 On December 9, 2008, the Little Rock Nine were invited to attend the inauguration of President-elect Barack Obama, the first African-American to be elected President of the United States.

 On February 9, 2010, Marquette University honored the group by presenting them with the Père Marquette Discovery Award, the university's highest honor, one that had previously been given to Mother Teresa, Archbishop Desmond Tutu, Karl Rahner, and the Apollo 11 astronauts.

 On November 19, 2022, Elizabeth Eckford, Ernest Green, Gloria Ray Karlmark, Carlotta Walls LaNier and Thelma Mothershed-Wair etched their initials onto metal plates that were then welded onto the keel of the attack submarine USS Arkansas (SSN-800) in a ceremony at Newport News Shipbuilding in Newport News, Virginia.
 The plates will remain affixed to the submarine throughout its life.
 Melba Pattillo Beals and Minnijean Brown-Trickey were also named sponsors of the ship, and all members of the Little Rock Nine were honored.
-Elizabeth Eckford said “(Former Navy) Secretary Ray Mabus asked us to be supporters of the ship and its crew.
+Elizabeth Eckford said "(Former Navy) Secretary Ray Mabus asked us to be supporters of the ship and its crew.
 I signed on to be a foster grandmother...President Eisenhower sent 1,000 paratroopers to Little Rock to disperse a mob, bring order, and they made it possible for us to enter Central High School.
-From that point, I’ve had very high regard for specially trained forces.”
+From that point, I've had very high regard for specially trained forces."